helium/HIP/0114-incentive-escrow-fund-for-subscriber-referrals.md

 Helium Network utility is a function of the number of subscribers sending paid data to the network.
 I.e. we want more subscribers.
 Per HIP53, the service provider rewards bucket was originally designed to empower service providers to bring more subscribers to the network using token incentives.
 Today, the service provider bucket is mostly unused.
 Some rewards go to Helium Mobile for the traffic, but 90%+ of it is just never emitted.

-We propose a referral incentive program that would channel rewards to the community referring users that take advantage of un-emitted MOBILE in the service provider bucket.
+We propose a referral incentive program that would channel rewards to the community referring users and takes advantage of non-emitted MOBILE in the service provider bucket.

 ## Stakeholders